 Degree: Ph.D., Government, Georgetown University; M.A., University of Michigan, Modern Middle Eastern & North African Studies; B.A., University of Michigan, Political Science

-Position: Associate Professor, Arabic Studies, Director of Global Studies in the Arts and Humanities
+Position: Associate Professor, James Madison College and the College of Arts & Letters, Director of Global Studies in the Arts and Humanities

 Research Interests: Middle Eastern culture and politics with attention to identity, democratization, public opinion, the media, and foreign policy

 Campus Address: B-307 Wells Hall

 Dr. Russell Lucas teaches classes on the domestic and international politics and cultures of the Middle East as well as theories of global studies.
 His research specializes on Middle Eastern politics and culture with attention to foreign policy, public opinion, political institutions, and the media.
 His book, Institutions and the Politics of Survival in Jordan: Domestic Responses to External Challenges, 1988-2001 was published by SUNY Press.
 He has also published articles in a range of journals which include Journal of Democracy, International Studies Quarterly, International Journal of Middle East Studies, Journal of Arabian Studies, International Interactions, Journal of Middle East Culture and Communication, and the Middle East Journal.
 His current research focuses on conceptions of public opinion in the Arab World and on the politics of Arab monarchies.